studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 # Creating *containers*

-Returning to Docker and LXC, it should be clear at this point that they rely heavily on this namespace mechanism.
-It's the reason why the overhead of their containers is so low.
-It's also the reason why they both only work on Linux (although both create a complete isolation system, similar mechanisms on other operating systems could still be used to achieve a very similar result).
+Returning to Docker and LXC, it should be clear that they rely heavily on this namespace mechanism.
+It's the reason that containers have a such a low overhead.
+It's also the reason they both only work on Linux (although both create a complete isolation system, similar mechanisms on other operating systems could still be used to achieve a very similar result).